Greycliffe, Queensland: Education

 There are no schools in Greycliffe.
-The nearest primary schools are Goovigen State School in neighbouring Goovigen to the north, Jambin State School in neighbouring Jambin to the east, Prospect Creek State School in Prospect to the south-east and Banana State School in Banana to the south-west.
-The nearest secondary school is Biloela State High School in Biloela to the south-east.
+The nearest government primary schools are Goovigen State School in neighbouring Goovigen to the north, Jambin State School in neighbouring Jambin to the east, Prospect Creek State School in Prospect to the south-east and Banana State School in Banana to the south-west.
+The nearest government secondary school is Biloela State High School in Biloela to the south-east.